We get all sorts of comments from interested listeners on Sirius 147. Some

 and trans fat from our diet has been most beneficial.
 With the balance of

-resulting in increase energy and no afternoon slumps from previous
+stable resulting in increase energy and no afternoon slumps from

-sugar crashes!
-A point to remember is that low fat products contain MORE
+previous sugar crashes!
+A point to remember is that low fat products

-sugar.
-We also stay away from products containing "partially
+contain MORE sugar.
+We also stay away from products containing

-hydrogenated oils" and "high fructose corn syrup".
-My doctor supports
+"partially hydrogenated oils" and "high fructose corn syrup".
+My doctor

 Each week I prepare Andy's meals.
 He then cooks in his truck oven.
 They